 1949 - 1984

-Inspired by her own inner force, this vibrant dancer moves to the intense and passionate rhythms of the Spanish flamenco.
-Dali was fascinated with the art and spirit of dance, especially that of the flamenco, emblematic of his homeland, and known for exploring the full range of human emotions.
+Dalí was fascinated with the art and spirit of dance, especially flamenco, a dance from his country and known for exploring the full range of human emotions.

-The dancer’s skirts twirl around her in a spontaneous display of vitality and ecstasy.
+The dancer's skirts twirl around her in a spontaneous display of vitality and life.